microsoft/Qcodes/README.rst

 Contributing
 ============

-The contributions to the QCoDeS instrument drivers developed by the members of the QCoDeS community but not supported by the QCoDeS developers is contained in
+The QCoDeS instrument drivers developed by the members of the QCoDeS community but not supported by the QCoDeS developers are contained in

 https://github.com/QCoDeS/Qcodes_contrib_drivers